-8.D.
-Flexible Spending Accounts: The District shall offer flexible spending accounts (FSA's) for medical, dental, vision, and/or dependent care to full-time professors.
+- 8.D.
+Flexible Spending Accounts: The District shall offer flexible spending accounts (FSA's) for medical, dental, vision, and/or dependent care to full-time professors. - 8.E.

-- 8.E.
 Eligibility: A partial contract professor who is a regular academic employee working fifty percent (50%) or 7.5 LHE per fall/spring or more of all full-time positions shall receive prorated benefits proportional to a full-time assignment.
 A part-time professor or regular academic professor working less than fifty percent (50%) or 7.5 LHE of a full-time position is excluded from the provision of this Article, except as otherwise specifically provided in this Article. - 8.E.1.
 All professors who are eligible for a fringe benefit allocation shall be required to enroll, at a minimum, in a single party major medical health plan and dental, vision, and life insurance from one of the District plans offered.
 The professor shall only receive a portion of the District contribution, not to exceed the amount as stated in section 8.B. - 8.E.2.
 Exception: Those full-time and partial professors eligible for health benefits that can provide other comparable group health care coverage may elect to decline coverage by the District.
 Any such shall be paid the opt out amount specified in Article 8.B. per year; this contribution must be used to purchase dental, vision, and life insurance.
 Any excess District contribution may be used for any purpose and shall be taxable to the employee.
 Once health benefits are declined, no change may be made during the benefit year unless authorized under CalPERS-approved exceptions to open enrollment period elections.
 Any professor who declines coverage must provide proof of continuing health coverage under a group health care plan each year. - 8.F.
 Retiree Benefits: Applicable to Unit Members hired into Contract (Probationary) or Regular (Tenured) Position, or into a Temporary Position Under Contract Continuously Until Retirement. - 8.F.1.
-Vesting and Eligibility: Professors hired before January 1, 1996, who are eligible to retire with five (5) years or more of service credit with CalPERS or CalSTRS and their spouses or registered domestic partners of record shall continue to receive fully paid premiums for major medical health benefits enrolled under CalPERS during their lifetime, as provided by the District, except as noted in 8.E.7. below.
-Professors hired after December 31, 1995, who have served the District for at least ten (10) years are eligible to receive fully paid premiums for major medical health benefits enrolled under CalPERS during their lifetime, as provided by the District for at least ten (10) years are eligible to receive fully paid premiums for major medical health benefits enrolled under CalPERS during their lifetime, but their spouse or registered domestic partner is not eligible for benefits. - 8.F.2.
-Benefits Provided: Those eligible for benefits shall, upon retirement of the professor, continue to receive and have access to any group hospital and medical benefits as provided to active full-time professors by CalPERS, except for the inclusion of the comprehensive changes in health insurance carriers and benefit plans that might result from future negotiations or agreements between parties and except as noted in 8.F.3. below.
+Vesting and Eligibility: Professors hired before January 1, 1996, who are eligible to retire with five (5) years or more of service credit with CalPERS or CalSTRS and their spouses or registered domestic partners of record shall continue to receive fully paid major medical health benefits during their lifetime, as provided by the District, except as noted in 8.E.7. below.
+Professors hired after December 31, 1995, who have served the

+District for at least ten (10) years are eligible to receive fully paid major medical health benefits during their lifetime, but their spouse or registered domestic partner is not eligible for benefits.

-8.F.3.
-Medicare Exception: Any retired professor, their spouse, or their registered domestic partner who becomes eligible for Medicare must apply for Medicare Part A at 65 and Medicare Part B upon retirement from the District.
-Medicare Part B shall be paid by the retirees.
-Any Medicare penalty shall be paid by the enrollee.
-Additional information may be found at SSA.gov/Medicare.
+- 8.F.2.
+Benefits Provided: Those eligible for benefits shall, upon retirement of the professor, continue to receive and have access to any group hospital and medical benefits as provided to active full-time professors by the third party health and welfare administrator, except for the inclusion of the comprehensive changes in health insurance carriers and benefit plans that might result from future negotiations or agreements between parties and except as noted in 8.F.3. below. - 8.F.3.
+Medicare Exception: Any retired professor, their spouse, or their registered domestic partner who becomes eligible for Medicare must apply for Medicare Part A and B. The District will subsequently continue to pay for the full cost of the group hospital and medical insurance supplemental programs provided by the District.